devopsconsulting/vdt.deploy/README.rst

 The help for each command is shown below, but the names of the commands are prefixed with 'do'.
 (Not in github readme).

-.. automethod:: deploy.CloudstackDeployment.do_status
+.. automethod:: avira.deploy.CloudstackDeployment.do_status

-.. automethod:: deploy.CloudstackDeployment.do_deploy
+.. automethod:: avira.deploy.CloudstackDeployment.do_deploy

-.. automethod:: deploy.CloudstackDeployment.do_start
+.. automethod:: avira.deploy.CloudstackDeployment.do_start

-.. automethod:: deploy.CloudstackDeployment.do_stop
+.. automethod:: avira.deploy.CloudstackDeployment.do_stop

-.. automethod:: deploy.CloudstackDeployment.do_reboot
+.. automethod:: avira.deploy.CloudstackDeployment.do_reboot

-.. automethod:: deploy.CloudstackDeployment.do_destroy
+.. automethod:: avira.deploy.CloudstackDeployment.do_destroy

-.. automethod:: deploy.CloudstackDeployment.do_list
+.. automethod:: avira.deploy.CloudstackDeployment.do_list

-.. automethod:: deploy.CloudstackDeployment.do_request
+.. automethod:: avira.deploy.CloudstackDeployment.do_request

-.. automethod:: deploy.CloudstackDeployment.do_release
+.. automethod:: avira.deploy.CloudstackDeployment.do_release

-.. automethod:: deploy.CloudstackDeployment.do_portfw
+.. automethod:: avira.deploy.CloudstackDeployment.do_portfw

-.. automethod:: deploy.CloudstackDeployment.do_ssh
+.. automethod:: avira.deploy.CloudstackDeployment.do_ssh

-.. automethod:: deploy.CloudstackDeployment.do_kick
+.. automethod:: avira.deploy.CloudstackDeployment.do_kick

-.. automethod:: deploy.CloudstackDeployment.do_quit
+.. automethod:: avira.deploy.CloudstackDeployment.do_quit